ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 2. Check if the evaporator and condenser are blocked by some objects; if yes, take away the objects, power off the unit and then energize it for operation.

-3. If the malfunction still occur, please contact service center.
+3. If the malfunction still occurs, please contact the service center.

 H8

-2. If "H8" still exist, please contact the dealer to maintain the unit.
+2. If "H8" still exists, please contact the dealer to maintain the unit.

 WARNING!